-Violence in the Bedouin community has increased in the past year, including at least ten murders during 2021.
+Violence in the Bedouin community has increased in the past year, including at least ten murders during 2021 (see table 2).
 According to several media outlets, these crimes took place because of conflicts between criminals, such as the murder of Ahmad al-Jarjawi, resident of Šgīb as-Salām in Be'er Sheva, or against the background of a conflict in family relations, such as the murder of Somaya Altalalka in al-Lagiyyih.
 Some were shot to death during a violent dispute between families, such as Kamal 'Abd al-Karim Abu Galyon from Tal as-Saba'.
 In all cases, the perpetrators and victims were Bedouin.
-These murders, like many of the other offenses committed by Bedouin, mainly affected the Bedouin community.9 thief Muhammad al-Trash.10 He was convicted of "involuntary manslaughter" and won public sympathy.
-The then Minister of Internal Security, Amir Ohana, stated that he was an "exemplary citizen."
-Recently, Schiff was sentenced to nine months of community service11.
+These murders, like many of the other offenses committed by Bedouin, mainly affected the Bedouin community.